XavierEnriquez/react-quiz-v1/README.md

 ## Local Development Scripts

-Open the terminal, make sure you'r in the project directory, and run:
+Open the terminal in VSCode, make sure you are in the project's directory, and run:

 ### `npm start`